 When organizing a TEDxWomen event, there are several ways you can contribute to the conversation:

-Showcase a TED-curated playlist of talks from past TEDWomen or TED events by women or featuring women’s issues (which are subtitled and available in at least five languages)
+You may showcase a TED-curated playlist of talks from past TEDWomen or TED events by women or featuring women’s issues (subtitled and available in at least five languages).

 Be sure to state in your application if you intend to host live speakers at your event.